-Figure 4-1-3: Web Main Page
+Figure 4-1-3: Default Main Page

 Now, you can use the Web management interface to continue the switch management or manage the Managed Switch by Web interface.
-The Switch Menu on the left of the web Page lets you access all the commands and statistics the Managed Switch provides.
+The Switch Menu on the left of the web page let you access all the commands and statistics the Managed Switch provides.